The NGO Liaison Unit at UNOG facilitates the participation of NGOs in consultative status with the United Nations Economic and Social Council (ECOSOC)

 Requests to replace the NGO President in the course of the year should be addressed to the NGO Branch in DESA, New York, by filling an online form

-In case of replacement of accredited NGO representatives in the course of the year, the NGO is responsible to ensure that the grounds pass of the outgoing representative is returned before submitting a request for a replacement representative.
+In case of replacement of accredited NGO representatives in the course of the year, it is required that the grounds pass of the outgoing representative is returned before submitting a request for a replacement representative.

 Holders of UNOG grounds passes are subject to relevant UN rules and regulations and must fully comply with the processes and directions set forth by UNOG Security and Safety Service and the NGO Liaison Unit.
 Sanctions may be taken in cases of misuse of the accreditation or grounds passes as well as any transgression of the rules while on UNOG premises.